 Supporting health care for adults with intellectual and developmental disabilities during COVID-19

-The Developmental Disabilities Primary Care Program promotes preventive primary care and access to health care for adults with intellectual and developmental disabilities (IDD), including autism spectrum disorder.
+The Developmental Disabilities Primary Care Program (DDPCP) promotes preventive primary care and access to health care for adults with intellectual and developmental disabilities (IDD), including autism spectrum disorder.
 While the COVID-19 pandemic threatens all members of our society, adults with IDD are disproportionately impacted due to attitudinal, environmental and institutional barriers.
 Many have chronic health conditions that make them more susceptible to contracting the virus or experiencing more severe symptoms upon infection.
 Those living in institutions are particularly vulnerable.
 Persons with disabilities experience greater barriers to accessing health services and information.

 All tools are developed with input from family physicians, nurses, IDD experts and caregivers.
 These resources are updated regularly based on newly available information.
 Check back often for the latest updates.
 We are continuously improving our resources to meet your needs.
 Leave us your comments via the feedback buttons or by email at firstname.lastname@example.org.

 For more information about COVID19 and IDD, including research evidence, news, and patient stories, please visit the COVID-19 section of our website.
 Find curated COVID-19 materials for health care providers and caregivers to support people with IDD during the pandemic.